13 years · 40+ retreats · 700+ women

 3) Self-Trust

-You stop looking outside for answers.
+You stop looking outside for answers and start listening inward again.

 4) A Sense of Lightness You Didn’t Know You Needed